-Something that a lot of solo travellers (and their parents!) worry about however, is whether or not Southeast Asia is safe.
+Something that a lot of solo travellers (and their parents!) worry about however, is whether or not backpacking Southeast Asia is safe.
 People read news stories of deathly earthquakes and young tourists being murdered and they warn their loved ones that Southeast Asia is not a safe place to travel to, especially alone.

 Now, of course you can’t protect yourself against random earthquakes and psychopaths.
-However, the reason so many tourists find themselves in sticky situations in Southeast Asia is because unfortunately, people often behave in ways that they would never dream of back at home without giving a thought to the consequences.
+However, the reason so many tourists find themselves in sticky situations while backpacking Southeast Asia is because unfortunately, people often behave in ways that they would never dream of back at home without giving a thought to the consequences.
 When you combine this with a totally alien environment – not to mention scam artists waiting around every corner – you may just find yourself in some risky situations.

 However, after spending almost a year and a half in Southeast Asia, I discovered that with a bit of common sense and the ability to always be aware of yourself and your surroundings, most of the dangers in Southeast Asia can be easily avoided.

-Tips for staying safe in Southeast Asia
+8 Practical Safety Tips for Backpacking Southeast Asia

 1. Separate your money